miketabb33/my-trading-card-worth/README.md

-# My Trading Card Worth
+# TCG Valor

-This application is intended to answer a simple question, "How much are your Pokemon cards worth?"
+This application is intended to answer a simple question, "How much are your tcg cards worth?"

 ## Getting Started